FTP vs. SFTP vs. SCP vs. Rsync - What's the difference between the protocols?

 SFTP

 SFTP makes use of the SSH (Secure Shell) protocol, which requires authentication.
-Typically, this authentication is done through a username and password combination and/or making use of keys.
+Typically, this authentication is done through a username and password combination and/or making use of SSH keys.
 With SSH, a client makes contact with a server, which then sends back an encryption key.
 Then, a secure channel is opened between the two so data can be transmitted.

 Because of the encryption key, even if the data is intercepted, it will be unreadable.
 While there is no single required encryption method, SSH typically uses AES or Blowfish encryption and always requires some sort of authentication method before data is transmitted.